 Candidate means a person admitted to a Higher Degree Research (HDR) program at the university (also known as a “student”).

-Creative work means an original product designed and created or constructed by a candidate during candidature using one or more creative arts or performing arts; or literary or musical; or photographic or fine arts; or graphics or media techniques.
+Creative work means an original product designed, created or constructed by a candidate during candidature deriving from one or more of the creative arts including graphical and new media techniques.

-Exegesis means a scholarly, critical commentary on the original creative work in dialogue with, and informing that original work or collection of works, resulting from research and work undertaken during candidature and produced during candidature.
+Exegesis means a scholarly, critical commentary on the original creative work in dialogue with, and informing that original work or collection of works, resulting from research undertaken and produced during candidature.
 The exegesis also includes explicit reference to the research methodologies employed in the creation of the original creative work.

 Significant research component means a substantial research project undertaken with appropriate research methodology.

 Thesis means an original substantial piece of scholarly writing resulting from research undertaken by a candidate and produced during candidature to meet the requirements of the degree.

 These procedures provide the framework for HDR candidature at the university.
 They should be read in conjunction with the Higher Degrees by Research - Academic Policy, and the following associated procedures and guidelines: